I’m Jess

 b.
 East York, Toronto.
 1986.
 Youth, small-town Southern Ontario.
 Favourite Colour: chartreuse. (she/her/hers)

 In the spring of 2023, I was elected President/Chair of the Creative Nonfiction Collective Society (CNFC).
-I advise on their Development and Stewardship Committee and I’m a member of the Writers’ Union of Canada.
+I advise on their Development, Programming and Festival Committees and I’m a member of the Writers’ Union of Canada.
 In 2019, I was the recipient of a Hamilton Short Works Prize for literary nonfiction with HA&L magazine.
-My poetry has been featured in the Unsalted Great Lakes podcast and in Wayzgoose Anthology 2022.
-My poem F I R E W E E D appeared in the 2023 exhibit Alchemical Afternoon for Contact Photography Festival and I have a forthcoming essay on creativity in the anthology BAD ARTIST.
+My poetry has been featured in the Unsalted Great Lakes podcast, Grimbsy Wayzgoose Anthology 2022 and exhibited in Alchemical Afternoon for Contact Photography Festival 2023.
+My essay on gardening and creativity was published in the anthology BAD ARTIST 2024.

-In a past life, I worked in hospitality while I received a Bachelor of Arts through York and Schulich University, specializing in gender, environment, professional writing and non-profit management.
-I spent half a decade working with art nonprofits, advocating for independent and emerging artists through community organizing, content creation, partnerships, campaigns and workshops.
+I spent a decade working with art nonprofits, advocating for independent and emerging artists through community organizing, content creation, partnerships, campaigns and workshops.
 My secret was—I wanted to be a working artist too.

-When I’m not with a stack of books, in my garden or cold dipping, I dabble with film photography and enjoy cooking, the kind with deep care, simple ingredients and a messy kitchen.
+When I’m not with a stack of books, in my garden or out walking, I dabble with film photography and enjoy cooking, the kind with deep care, simple ingredients and a messy kitchen.
 All my artistic mediums influence each other and my creative practice is more like a garden, less like a machine.
 There are fallow and fruitful seasons.

 I live in Toronto with my partner and rescue cat.
 Although I think she rescued me.